Orangecat32/games-mirror/README.md

 # Bowling Game Screen
+-
     ![Screen Shot](/documentation/bowling.png?raw=true "Screen Shot")

 # Memory Game Screen
+-
     ![Screen Shot](/documentation/memory.png?raw=true "Screen Shot")

 # Running tests
      - A few sample tests have been implemented.
-The tests do not cover all code or every situation that should be tested in a production app.
+These do not cover all code or every situation in a production app.
     - To run the tests, execute 'yarn test' (or npm test) from the command prompt